Broader Impacts Phase 2 Discussions // Image Segmentation

 For Next Time

-- Turn in your materials from the Broader Impacts assignment Part 2, due on November 5th at 7PM
+- Turn in your materials from the Broader Impacts assignment Part 2, due on November 4th at 7PM

-- Work on your Machine Vision Project.
+- Work on the Machine Vision Project Document.

 - Consider whether there is feedback you’d like to share about the class